Do I need a pelvic exam before going on the oral contraceptive pill?

 No. The Pill does not cause birth defects nor does it affect the health of future children.

 Does the oral contraceptive pill cause cancer?

 No. The Pill actually protects against cancer of the ovaries and cancer of the lining of the uterus.
-A woman is half as likely to get cancer of the uterus or ovaries if she takes the Pill.
 Most experts believe that taking oral contraceptive pills does not cause any increased risk of developing breast cancer.
 Even if you have a family history of breast cancer, you can still take the Pill.